rapidsai/cusignal/README.md

 cuSignal has been tested and confirmed to work with Python 3.6, 3.7, and 3.8.

-See the [Get RAPIDS versoin picker](https://rapids.ai/start.html) for more OS and version info
+See the [Get RAPIDS version picker](https://rapids.ai/start.html) for more OS and version info.

 ### Conda - Jetson Nano, TK1, TX2, Xavier, Linux OS